-Understanding plywood vs. OSB for roofing is probably very important when you are renovating or remodeling.
-The roof can be made out of several common materials, and plywood is one of them.
+Understanding plywood vs. OSB for roofing is probably very important when renovating or remodelling.
+The roof can be made from several common materials, including plywood.
+As someone who has directly overseen numerous roofing projects, I have consistently observed the importance of choosing the right material for roof decking.

-However, these days roofing can be made out of OSB or Oriented Strand Board.
+However, roofing can be made out of OSB or Oriented Strand Board.
 So, which one is better, the old-fashioned plywood or the OSB?
 Find out the answer down below.

 OSB vs. Plywood Cost